 “Yeah.” and then I turned to get back into my house.
 When I had unlocked the door, I looked back one more time, but Ace was already gone.
 I bit my lip, but then I just made it back inside.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, VitalStarWrite a Review